angrycub/katacoda-scenarios/nomad-reverse-proxy/20_create_proxy_config_1.md

-As mentioned earlier, the overarching goal is to configure a proxy from Nomad UI users to the Nomad UI running on the Nomad cluster.
-To do that, you will configure a NGINX instance as your reverse proxy.
+As mentioned earlier, the goal is to configure a proxy from external Nomad UI users to the Nomad UI running on the Nomad cluster.
+To do that, you will configure an NGINX instance as your reverse proxy.

 Create a basic NGINX configuration file to reverse proxy the Web UI.
 It is important to name the NGINX configuration file `nginx.conf` otherwise the file will not bind correctly.

 Run `touch nginx.conf`{{execute}}.

-Open the `nginx.conf`{{open}} file in the text editor
+Open the `nginx.conf`{{open}} file in the text editor.

 <pre class="file" data-filename="nginx.conf" data-target="replace">
 # nginx.conf